 The last but not the least is step of passing arguments to ::SpiceGenTcl::Device constructor:

 This superclass accept arguments in form constructor {name pins modelName instParams}.
-So, we pass string n$name as device name, n is reference designator for verilog-a devices in ngspice.
+So, we pass string n$name as device name, n is reference designator for Verilog-a devices in Ngspice.
 Secondly we pass list of nodes [list "p $pNode" "n $nNode"] in form of {{Name0 NodeName} {Name1 NodeName} {Name2 NodeName} ...}.
 And the last is list of parameters in form {{model Value -posnocheck} {Name Value ?-eq?} {Name Value ?-eq?} {Name Value ?-eq?} ...}.

 So, after that we can create a new instance of newly created class: